payalazelaya/digital-portfolio/src/blog/2023-03-05-visual-design-style-tile.md

 ---
-title: Visual Design - Style Tile
+title: Visual Design - Style Tile for Shimmering Stars
 author: Paola Ayala Zelaya
-description: A style tile done in Figma that covers design choices for the layout of a particular website
+description: Image of a style tile done in Figma that covers design choices for the layout of Shimmering Stars
 date: 2022-12-05T00:12:44.829Z
 tags:
   - post